ZoneMinder/zmeventnotification/docs/guides/hooks.rst

     sudo -H ./install.sh # and follow the prompts

-**Note 1:**: If you plan on using object detection, starting v5.0.0, the setup script no longer installs ``opencv`` for you.
+**Note 1:**: If you plan on using object detection, starting v5.0.0, the setup script no longer installs opencv for you.
 This is because you may want to install your own version with GPU accelaration or other options.
 You will need to either do:

 ::

-  sudo -H pip3 install opencv
-  sudo -H pip3 install opencv-contrib
+  sudo -H pip3 install opencv-python sudo -H pip3 install opencv-contrib

 or `install them from source <https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html>`__.